 Moving North Carolina

-This blog – like the public television documentary from which it emerged – offers a fresh perspective on North Carolina history: it tells the panoramic story of our state as a tale of evolving and improving transportation.
+This blog offers a fresh perspective on North Carolina history, telling the panoramic story of our state as a tale of evolving transportation and increasing mobility.
+The blog is a companion to the public television documentary of the same name.

 North Carolina transportation history – from ancient footpaths to superhighways – is a saga of vehicles and vessels; of animals and engines; of rivers, canals, rails and roads.
 But far deeper than that, it is a very human story.
 It is the story of the people who used those modes of transportation to arrive here, to populate the countryside, to prosper, and to coalesce into one special state.
 Moving North Carolina is the story of how we got here, why we live where we do, and what has been important to us.
 It is the story of who we are.

-- Click below on one of the most recent posts to read the full story.
+Click below on one of the most recent posts to read the full version of that story.
+(If you are new to the blog, you can start with the first blog to get an introduction.)

 - Browse or search the entire collection on the Searchable Archive page.